One of the benefits of digital handwriting is clean and direct editing.

 - Beautifying a diagram:

 - Moving a selected item:

-With MyScript iink technology, use your pen to write, and your finger to interact!
-But if you want to modify this default behavior, you can reroute your input events so that they correspond to another MyScript iink event type.
+With MyScript Interactive Ink, use your pen to write, and your finger to interact!
+But if you want to modify this default behaviour, you can reroute your input events so that they correspond to another MyScript Interactive Ink event type.